TeamXNetRouter/JKL-DynamicRouting/README.md

 </h1>

 # Prerequisites
-Before you proceed with the steps, make sure you have the following prerequisites:
+Before proceeding with the setup, ensure that you have the following prerequisites:

 1. **Ubuntu**: If you are using Windows, you can download Ubuntu from:
     [Ubuntu](https://ubuntu.com/desktop/wsl)